Buildlle/buildll-sdk/README.md

 1. Go to [Buildll Dashboard](https://buildll.com/dashboard)
 2. Navigate to your project's `/build` tab
+3. Your site loads in the visual editor
-3. Click any text to edit it inline
+4. Click any text to edit it inline
-4. Changes save automatically and deploy to your site
+5. Changes save automatically and deploy instantly

+### Visual Editor Features
+- **Click-to-edit**: Click any text element to modify it
+- **Live preview**: See changes in real-time as you edit
+- **Secure editing**: Editing only available in dashboard, production site stays clean
+- **Automatic deployment**: Changes go live immediately after saving

 ## 🔧 **API Reference**